Priscilla Johnson McMillan: Congressional aide and reporter

 Johnson transitioned to journalism, and from 1958 to 1960 she was stationed in Moscow, where she filed stories for the North American Newspaper Alliance.
 These included topics such as the reaction in the Soviet literary magazine Novy Mir to the American Beat Generation writers.
 An executive with the Alliance described her performance there: "Priscilla was the kind of correspondent the Russians were wary of in those days.
 She knew too much about Soviet history, law, and politics to be bamboozled by propaganda handouts from the [Soviet government].
 And with her expert knowledge of the language she could fine-comb the Russian press for story leads."

 In November 1959, at the Hotel Metropol Moscow, she met and interviewed the 20-year-old Lee Harvey Oswald, who was in the process of defecting to the USSR.
 She talked with him for five or six hours.
 The story she wrote that appeared in North American papers began with Oswald saying, "For two years now I have been waiting to do this one thing.
 To dissolve my American citizenship and become a citizen of the Soviet Union."
 The piece consisted of Johnson describing Oswald's past life and the difficulties of defecting, and quotes of Oswald's Marxist-derived explanations of why he wanted to move to a different politico-economic system.

 Following the 1960 U-2 incident, Johnson was one of many Americans expelled by the Soviet Union as a sign of their unhappiness with the American overflights.
 Johnson became a visiting scholar at Harvard University's Russian Research Center, a position she held from 1961 through the next some years.
 She was readmitted to the Soviet Union in 1962, this time working for The Reporter magazine, for which she wrote stories about intellectual life and Russian culture.
 However, the authorities seized her notebooks just before her return to the United States, claiming that they contained anti-Soviet propaganda.

 In 1965, she was a significant contributor to, and co-editor of the academic volume Khrushchev and the Arts: The Politics of Soviet Culture, 1962–1964, which included some of the articles she had written while in the USSR.
 A review noted how the book traced a brief opening up of the arts during the Khrushchev Thaw before the premier himself directed a reversion to formulaic socialist realism.

-On November 22, 1963, Johnson was first shocked by the news of Kennedy's death, and then a second time by the identification of his killer, exclaiming to a friend: "My God, I know that boy!"
+On November 22, 1963, Johnson was first shocked by the news of Kennedy's death, and then a second time by the identification of the suspect arrested, exclaiming to a friend: "My God, I know that boy!"
 Because of her interview with Oswald, she was called to testify before the Warren Commission that investigated the assassination.